 Many of us have experienced banging pipes when a tap is turned off.
 This is usually caused by a mains pressure system which is at high pressure.
-Fast-acting valves causing banging.
+The most common causes are:

 Water Ripples from the Tank